eprbell/rp2/README.md

 It then calculates long/short capital gains, cost bases, balances, average price and in/out lot relationships and fractions and generates output spreadsheets.
 It supports the FIFO accounting method.

-RP2 prioritizes user privacy and stores crypto transaction information locally on the user's computer (transaction information is never sent anywhere else).
+RP2 prioritizes user privacy: it stores crypto transaction information locally on the user's computer and doesn't send transaction information anywhere else.

 RP2 has a programmable plugin architecture for output generators: currently only US-specific plugins are available, but the architecture makes it possible to contribute additional output generators for different countries or for different US-based cases.